 Loan Growth in Japan averaged 0.43 percent from 2001 until 2022, reaching an all time high of 6.70 percent in August of 2020 and a record low of -5 percent in October of 2002.
 This page provides the latest reported value for - Japan Bank Lending - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Japan Bank Lending - data, historical chart, forecasts and calendar of releases - was last updated on August of 2022.

-Loan Growth in Japan is expected to be 5.80 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Loan Growth in Japan to stand at 3.00 in 12 months time.
-In the long-term, the Japan Bank Lending is projected to trend around 2.40 percent in 2022, according to our econometric models.
+Loan Growth in Japan is expected to be 2.20 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Japan Bank Lending is projected to trend around 2.00 percent in 2023 and 2.40 percent in 2024, according to our econometric models.